 Some view family important on the list of things their life.
 If a family is important to you, then you may want to think about expunging your record because if it comes down to the custody of your children, you might find a problem.
 Criminal records can impede on the chances of your having custody rights with your children.
 If that is something you worry about, consider talking to an attorney about expanding your record.

-7. Owning a Gun
+7. Possessing a Gun

-Here in Arkansas, we care a lot about guns and the ability to own them.
+Here in Arkansas, we care a lot about guns and the ability to possess them.
 If owning a gun is something you want to be able to do still, then expunging your records needs to happen.
 Individuals with a record cannot legally own a gun, meaning you can either no own one or break the law to have one.